Egypt fires top railway official after deadly train crashes - WTMJ

 CAIRO (AP) — Egypt’s transportation minister on Tuesday said he sacked the country’s top railway official, following three train accidents in less than a month that left more than 40 people dead and over 350 injured.

-The firing of Asharf Raslan, head of the railway authority, was part of a wide ranging overhaul of the rundown railway system’s leadership amid public outcry over repeated train crashes.
+The firing of Ashraf Raslan was part of an attempt to overhaul the rundown railway system’s leadership amid public outcry over repeated train crashes.

-Raslan, who headed the railway authority since July 2018, was replaced Mustafa Abuel-Makarm, the office of Transportation Minister Kamal el-Wazir said in a statement.
+Raslan, who headed the railway authority since July 2018, was replaced by Mustafa Abuel-Makarm, Transportation Minister Kamal el-Wazir said in a statement.

-The changes included the main departments of the railway authority that manages train traffic in the Arab world’s most populous country.

-The overhaul was designed to “inject a number of competent professionals” amid efforts to upgrade the poorly-maintained network.
+The personnel changes included the main departments of the railway authority that manages train traffic in the Arab world’s most populous country.
+The goal is to “inject a number of competent professionals” as part of efforts to upgrade the poorly maintained network, the statement said.

-The changes came after a passenger train derailed Sunday north of Cairo, killing at least 23 people and injuring 139 others, according to a Tuesday’s statement by the country’s top prosecutor.
-The previous casualty tally announced Sunday by the Health Ministry was at 11 dead and 98 injured.
+The firing of Raslan came after a passenger train derailed Sunday north of Cairo.
+The country’s top prosecutor said Tuesday that the casualty toll had risen to 23 dead and 139 wounded, up from the previously announced 11 dead and 98 wounded.

 He also summoned Raslan and Abuel-Makarm for questioning.
 Prosecutors have not concluded their investigation, the statement said.